What to Wear

 - Big people handle cold better, and heat worse, than small people.

 - Fat people handle cold better, and heat worse, than thin people.
-Stand hunting in winter can be really difficult for people with very low bodyfat.
+Staying still in winter can be really difficult for people with very low bodyfat.
 I have been fat, and I have been very lean.
 It’s no coincidence that the coldest winter of my life was also the year I was my leanest.
 And weight loss makes a big difference, too.
 When I lost weight from one winter to the next, it made me quite a bit more sensitive to the cold.
 Once, I was surprised when a customer from Australia returned some of our wool, explaining that it just didn't keep him warm.
 I was again surprised when he ordered more wool from us a short time later.
 His further explanation was that he'd recently lost significant weight, and returned our wool before realizing that the weight loss had made him far more sensitive to the cold than before!
 And I knew just what he meant!

 - Children and the elderly have a tougher time with cold than young adults.
 And, speaking personally, it seems the change can happen relatively quickly.
 Somewhere around age 60, it seems common to become more sensitive to cold.